 Some examples of when we would time-penalise or disqualify a participant for not following the Mandatory Route would be any occasion on which we believe that they have gained an unfair advantage, and/or endangered themselves or others, and/or clearly passed through private property and/or climbed a farmer’s wall/fence.
 In the case of accidental deviation from the Mandatory Route, participants should return to the original location that they deviated from the route, and continue along the correct route.
 If participants correct their mistake in this manner, there will be no penalty or ‘strike’ (see comments in the event rules about ‘strikes’).
 Remember we will be watching!

-We will disqualify a participant from that day's racing if they fail to visit the checkpoints (in this instance the participant can start the following day, but they will be made non-competitive).
 Remember that the track of each participant will be public, and we will retrospectively review the route of all participants.

 Participants are reminded that they are ultimately responsible for judging their safety on the route.
 In exceptional circumstances (like rivers in spate) participants may need to deviate from the route, making their best judgement of the safest way.
-In these circumstances we would not penalise a participant.
+In these circumstances, we would not penalise a participant.

 Participants will be provided with their event map at registration.
 The event map is an accurate, waterproof and annotated Harvey map of the entire race route that has been specially commissioned by us.
 It will also be a fantastic memento of the event.
-If the participant is confident and experienced enough with map and compass navigation they will be able to complete the event, following the race route, using just the event map.
+If the participant is confident and experienced enough with map and compass navigation they will be able to complete the event following the race route, using just the event map.

 The nature of Harvey's latest waterproof paper technology yields a map that does not require bagging/protection, is easy to fold and not bulky, and should survive the rigours of the roughest journey.
 We have already used this map material very successfully in other events.
 We do ask that you look after this map as we only intend to issue one per participant.